pypa/packaging/docs/specifiers.rst

 .. class:: LegacySpecifier(specifier, prereleases=None)

     This class abstracts the handling of a single legacy, setuptools style specifier.
-It is generally not required to instantiate this manually, preferring instead to work with :class:`SpecifierSet`.
+Instantiating this class manually is generally not required, it is better to work with :class:`SpecifierSet`.

-    :param str specifier: The string representation of a specifier which will be parsed and normalized before use.
+    :param str specifier: The string representation of a version specifier.
+                          Parsed and normalized before use.
-    :param prereleases: This tells the specifier if it should accept prerelease versions if applicable or not.
-The default of ``None`` will autodetect it from the given specifiers.
+    :param prereleases: Whether the specifier should accept prerelease versions.
+The default (``None``) accepts prerelease
+                        versions when the given ``specifier`` allows such versions.
     :type prereleases: bool or None
-    :raises InvalidSpecifier: If the ``specifier`` is not parseable then this will be raised.
+    :raises InvalidSpecifier: Raised when the ``specifier`` is not parseable.

     .. attribute:: operator

-        The string value of the operator part of this specifier.
+        The string value of the comparison operator part of the specifier.

     .. attribute:: version

-        The string version of the version part of this specifier.
+        The string value of the version part of the specifier.

     .. attribute:: prereleases